 Purchasing Solar Window Films are not so easy as film’s performance is measured with the resistance to the solar spectrum and you need to get some knowledge on what you really need.
 If you just purchase 99% UV rejection, it may not satisfy or fulfil your requirement.
 There are few other main solar spectrum rejection values (IRR, VLT & TSER) need to be checked according to your requirements.

-It is not always necessary to purchase the window film with high of the above values, but it needs to fit your requirement and budget.
+It is not always necessary to purchase the window film with high of the below values, but it needs to fit your requirement and budget.
 We, specialist consultant in this area to help you in selection of films according to your requirements.
 ASRO has wide range of best solar film collections and categorised to make your selection as a simple process.

 Apart from the solar spectrum rejection values, another main thing is the window film base material.
-Our manufacturer’s (USA) R&D has selected top quality base films from pioneer manufacturer which is the top most priority for the production of high end solar films with high clarity and long lifetime.
+Our manufacturer’s (USA) R&D has selected top quality base films from pioneer base film manufacturer which is the top most priority for the production of high end solar films with high clarity and long lifetime.
 As we know the window films as specialists, our friendly consultants will help you in selecting the films according to your actual requirements.